 From time to time, the clipped brushstrokes and poster colors have an eager, even comic frankness.
 In a self-portrait, they exaggerate her bushy hair and lend a welcome glint of light to her eyes.
 For once, she forgets to paint her subject as a victim.
 Elsewhere, she is the one stripping them of both their comforts and their innocence.
 She could never, as in late Goya, plunge headfirst into the abyss while laughing.
 In this war between an artist and her subject matter, no one is the winner.

 Late last year, Edward Winkleman interrupted his art blog for an urgent plea: prosecute Bush.
 It will never happen, I thought, but I tried to find comfort in the violations of American laws, democratic norms, international treaties, and ordinary human decency.
-Trials for war crimes, I reasoned, nearly always depend on other nations, as at Nuremberg.
+Trials for war crimes, I reasoned, nearly always depend on other nations, as at Nuremberg or in the work of Bradley McCallum.
 Already, a Spanish judge threatens to indict six Bush officials.
 So this is why art makes the headlines.

 Exit Art may yet offer an alternative: shut them up in the labyrinth, with the Minotaur and, as in Iraq, no Ariadne's thread to guide them out.
 Jeannette Ingberman and Papo Colo line the space with "The Labyrinth Wall: From Mythology to Reality," inviting fifty-one artists to cover its sixty-two panels.
 For five days in December, the public could watch the artists work, much as the nonprofit had turned its 2003 reopening, "The Reconstruction," into a work in progress.
 The result typifies everything that makes Exit Art special—its openness, its ingenuity, and its urgency.
 It also typifies the downside of its curatorial approach, of throwing everything at the wall to see what sticks.